ChristinaPetschnig/master_thesis_Christina_Petschnig/README.md

 # master_thesis_named_entity_recognition

-Repository Structure
+# Repository Structure

-1) dataset_manually_annotated
+## 1) `dataset_manually_annotated`

-Contains the manually annotated articles, which serve as the ground truth for evaluation.
+- Contains the manually annotated articles, which serve as the ground truth for evaluation.

-The output/ subfolder includes the extracted entities from these articles.
+- The `output/` subfolder includes the extracted entities from these articles.

-2) gliner
+## 2) `gliner`

-fine-tuning/
+### `fine-tuning/`

-Includes synthetically generated datasets for fine-tuning.
+- Includes synthetically generated datasets for fine-tuning.

-Contains the fine-tuned models.
+- Contains the fine-tuned models.

-Stores loss curves.
+- Stores loss curves.

-Includes the Jupyter Notebook used for fine-tuning on Google Colab with different configurations.
+- Includes the Jupyter Notebook used for fine-tuning on Google Colab with different configurations.

-dataset/
+### `dataset/`

-Contains tokenized articles prepared for Gliner, due to its token length limit.
+- Contains tokenized articles prepared for Gliner, due to its token length limit.

-tests/
+### `tests/`

-quality_tests/
+#### `quality_tests/`

-Contains tests for label refinement.
+- Contains tests for label refinement.

-Each test includes two files:
+- Each test includes two files:

-Files starting with gliner... are used to send labels to the model and process predictions.
+  - Files starting with `gliner...` are used to send labels to the model and process predictions.

-Files starting with matching... calculate evaluation metrics such as precision, recall, and F1 score.
+  - Files starting with `matching...` calculate evaluation metrics such as precision, recall, and F1 score.

-The output/ subfolder contains plots of the test results.
+- The `output/` subfolder contains plots of the test results.

-quantity_tests/
+#### `quantity_tests/`

-Tests using the final label set on different models (also includes tests using the base label set on Gliner Large News v2.1).
+- Tests using the final label set on different models (also includes tests using the base label set on Gliner Large News v2.1).

-The specific model used is indicated in the file names.
+- The specific model used is indicated in the file names.

-The output/ subfolder contains plots visualizing these outcomes.
+- The `output/` subfolder contains plots visualizing these outcomes.

-3) gpt-4o-mini
+## 3) `gpt-4o-mini`

-Contains the calculation of evaluation metrics using the GPT-4o-mini model.
+- Contains the calculation of evaluation metrics using the GPT-4o-mini model.

-4) efficiency_tests
+## 4) `efficiency_tests`

-Includes calculations for testing model efficiency.
+- Includes calculations for testing model efficiency.

-5) comparison
+## 5) `comparison`

-Contains comparisons of the different models.
+- Contains comparisons of the different models.